lilactown/react-clj/README.md

 thought to see if ReactJS' model works well outside of a single threaded context.

+TODO: Look at projects like [revery](https://github.com/revery-ui/revery) which implement reconciliation algos in other runtimes (OCaml).

 ### Hooks

 Implementation TBD based on reconciliation.